tychart/HashMap-Lab/README.md

 * The second template parameter (vector\<Node\*\>) is the underlying datatype for the priority queue's heap
 * The third template parameter (NodeCompare) defines the comparison function used for sorting (see Hashmap.h struct NodeCompare)
 * Iterate through all of the buckets.
 For each bucket, iterate through the linked list.
 Push every Node\* onto the priority queue (nodeHeap)
-* While nodeHeap is not empty, add "key => value\n" to a stringstream for the top node (Don't forget to pop off the top)
+* While nodeHeap is not empty, add the top node's "key => value\n" to a stringstream (Don't forget to pop after using the top)
 * Return the stringstream as a string

+## Valgrind - (15 pts)
+* No memory leaks at all
+* No memory definitely lost, possibly lost, or still accessible
+* Run "valgrind --leak-check=full ./lab9" to check with valgrind
+* Don't always run tests with valgrind (some of these test cases process lots of data, so valgrind slows down the automated test cases considerably)